happner/happner/docs/cluster-topology-deep-dive.md

 I suggest `sticky` one for good reason.
 My biggest fear in this whole endeavour is the potentially unrealised extent of the difficulty in achieving component designs that are both functional AND cluster friendly.

 And what i mean by that is `this`.
-Looking through my own work i find `this` everywhere.
+Looking through my own work i find `this` used everywhere.

 For example the act of calling `exchange.myComponent.ready(params1)` brings about a co-mingling between `params1` and `this` in preparation for all subsequent calls to `exchange.myComponent.action(params2)`.